 Step 3 – Comparable Company Valuation Analysis for these Indian peers.

-Practical Problem in identifying peers – As you can see from the above charts that ITC has a clear monopoly in Cigarette segment (both volume as well as value share).
-How can we compare the valuation of ITC segment with the valuation of much smaller peers?
-With this we should look for global peers who may be of similar size.
+Practical Problem in identifying peers – As you can see from the above charts, ITC has a clear monopoly in the Cigarette segment (both volume and value share).
+So how can we compare the valuation of the ITC segment with the valuation of much smaller peers?
+With this, we should look for global peers who may be of similar size.

 Step 4 – Choosing an appropriate Peer Group – Global Peers

 Below is the list of Cigarette Segment global peers and their valuation multiples –